Will PKV Be Too Expensive When You Retire?

 What the Altersrückstellungen actually do (§ 12a VAG)

 This is the section most articles get wrong.
 A short clarification first: the Altersrückstellungen are not the same as the 10 % statutory surcharge.
-The reserves are built into the insurer's tariff calculation throughout the contract's life, and the precise percentages flowing into them are not separately disclosed (they are part of the tariff's internal actuarial model).
-The 10 % surcharge under § 149 VAG is one source on top of that, ending at 61.
-Both flow into the same reserve pot but have very different scales.
+The reserves are built into the insurer's tariff calculation throughout the contract's life.
+The exact percentages flowing into them are not broken out for the customer; they sit inside the tariff's pricing.
+The 10 % surcharge under § 149 VAG is one separate source on top of that, ending after the calendar year in which you turn 60.
+Both flow into the same reserve pot, but the reserve pot is much larger than the surcharge alone.

 The reserves do not turn into an active monthly credit at age 65 that reduces your premium.
 They do something different, and the distinction matters.

-From age 65, accumulated reserves are deployed under § 12a VAG (the Limitierungsmittel, or limitation funds) to stabilize the premium against future increases.
-The mechanic: when a premium adjustment would otherwise raise the contribution for older cohorts (because claim costs rise as the cohort ages), the insurer applies Limitierungsmittel to dampen the increase.
+From age 65, accumulated reserves are deployed under § 12a VAG as Limitierungsmittel (limitation funds): a cushion the insurer holds to stabilize the premium against future increases.
+The mechanic is straightforward.
+When a premium adjustment would otherwise raise the contribution for older cohorts (because claim costs rise as the cohort ages), the insurer pulls from this cushion to dampen the increase.
 Sometimes a planned adjustment is offset entirely.

 In practice this often means the premium for someone over 65 stays flat or rises far less than it would have without the reserves.
 The product is stability, not a steadily-falling premium.

 Active premium reduction from surplus reserves only kicks in at much higher ages.
-If, after the stabilization purposes are met for the cohort, surplus Altersrückstellungen remain in the pot, they can be applied directly to reduce the monthly premium.
-This typically happens in the early 80s and depends on the cohort's actual claim experience versus what was originally calculated.
+If, once the cohort's stabilization needs are covered, surplus Altersrückstellungen remain in the pot, that surplus can be applied directly to reduce the monthly premium.
+This typically happens in the early 80s and depends on how the cohort's real claim costs end up tracking against what the insurer originally priced for.
 It is real, but it is not what is happening at 65.

 One nuance about reserves and entry age.
 Altersrückstellungen are not proportionally larger for early entrants.
 The reserve calculation is mostly tariff-internal, and the insurer calibrates a higher monthly reserve contribution into the price for late entrants because there are fewer years to fund the same target reserve.
 The absolute reserve size at 65 ends up similar across entry ages; what differs is how much was paid per month to get there.
 This is one of the main reasons PKV is more expensive at later entry ages, alongside the higher health-related risk.